Choices Rising virtual abortion pill clinic in CA and HI graphic 4

 Medication Abortion Refund Policy:

-As per our Refund Policy found in the Terms and Conditions, the $20 consultation fee is nonrefundable.
+As per our Refund Policy found in the Terms and Conditions, the $20 consultation fee is non-refundable.

 Once a provider has begun reviewing your questionnaire or has submitted your prescription to our partner pharmacy, a refund is not possible.